gdvorsak97/ACG-transfer_fun_deign_tool/README.md

+## NOTE

-This is a project for FRI course Advanced Digital Graphics The basic framework is taken from a previously created project available at https://github.com/terier/vpt
+This is a project for FRI course Advanced Digital Graphics The basic framework is taken from a previously created project available at https://github.com/terier/vpt provided by the course teachers.

 # [VPT: The Volumetric Path Tracing Framework](http://lgm.fri.uni-lj.si/portfolio-view/volumetric-path-tracing-framework/)